Manuel Cascallana: Career

 Cascallana was a Las Rozas CF youth graduate, breaking into the first team in 2007; while involved with the first team squad, he also managed the youth categories.
 In 2010, he moved abroad to complete his studying qualifications, and joined West Ham United's Academy as an assistant manager of the under-16 squad.

 Returning to Spain in 2011, Cascallana worked at CF Rayo Majadahonda and Atlético Madrid before being appointed manager of CDE Amistad in August 2014.
 He subsequently returned to Atleti to work with the club's campus in Spain and abroad.

 In 2018, Cascallana joined CDE FPA Las Rozas as a sporting director, also managing the club's Alevín C squad.
 In August 2019, he was named Antonio López's assistant at Indian Super League club ATK.

 In January 2020, as López was suspended, Cascallana took over ATK for two matches, a 2–0 success over FC Goa and 1–0 win over NorthEast United FC.

 Personal life

-Cascallana's father Carlos Cascallana was also involved with football, notably working as an assistant at Fenerbahçe SK and Beşiktaş JK.
+Cascallana's father Carlos was also involved with football, notably working as an assistant at Fenerbahçe SK and Beşiktaş JK.